bemasher/NeweggMobileAPI/README.md

 ## Sniffing Traffic
 ### Dumping Traffic
-All traffic was analyzed by [Fiddler 2](http://fiddler2.com/) which compared with tcpdump appears to add or modify http headers in both requests and responses.
-Since the majority of the headers remain the same I am leaving any added headers in the requests and responses.
+All traffic was sniffed and analyzed using [Fiddler 2](http://fiddler2.com/).

 ### Browsing the App
 While sniffing traffic, all available options and browsable locations were visited inside the mobile application.

 ## Conventions
-From this point forward a few conventions will be used for readability:
- * `###` will be used to denote that potentially personal data has been removed.
- * `...` indicates that there are multiples of the item the elipses follows, as in lists.
+From this point forward `...` indicates that there are multiples of the item the elipses follows or leads, as in lists.

 ## Table of Contents
  * [Home](home.md)